underscoreio/essential-scala/src/pages/objects/objects-and-functions.md

 Sometimes we want to have more than one constructor for a class.
 The convention in Scala is to have only one constructor per class[^constructor].
 In the last exercises we implemented a rather awkward `PersonFactory` class to construct `Person`s.
 Really this functionality should just be a method on an object, but again what object should hold it?
 Ideally it would be a `Person` object, but we already have a class with that name.

-[^constructor:] You can have more than one constructor per class, but it is unusual, and we won't cover it here.
+[^constructor]: You can have more than one constructor per class, but it is unusual, and we won't cover it here.

 Scala answers this issue with the concept of **companion objects**.
 A companion object is just an object with the same name as a class.
 Due to the way companion objects and classes are compiled, they must be defined in the same file.
 Here's the `PersonFactory` example rewritten with a companion object.
 In this example we use the console's *paste mode* to define the companions at the same time: